Trip Introduction: Mardi Himal Trekking 2024/2025

 The Mardi Himal Base Camp routes opened in 2012 following a survey by the Annapurna Conservation Area Project, the National Trust for Nature Conservation, and the Trekking Agencies Association of Nepal (TAAN), (ACAP).

-The Mardi Himal trip offers the greatest views of a snow-capped mountain, which includes Annapurna South (7,219 m), Machhapuchhre (6993 m), Annapurna I (8,091 m), making it the most accessible six-day hike.
+Mardi Himal trekking package offers the greatest views of a snow-capped mountain, which includes Annapurna South (7,219 m), Machhapuchhre (6993 m), Annapurna I (8,091 m), making it the most accessible six-day hike.
 Mardi Himal (5,553 m), Him Chuli (6,441 m), and Annapurna III (7,555 m).
 Dhaulagiri Himal (8167 m), Gangapurna (7,454 m), and so on.
 The nearest walk to the recently opened Kori Trek is the Mardi Trek, which is situated on the east of a well-known route to the Annapurna Base Camp Trek, beside the majestic and towering Fishtail Mountain.

 The first leg of the Mardi Himal walk is a 40-minute drive up the Beni Baglung Highway from Pokhara to Naudanda Kande and a 1.5-hour climb from there towards Australian Camp.
 The Annapurna and Pokhara valleys may be seen in stunning detail from the Australian Camp.
 The camp is now situated at Pitam Deurali, between Annapurna South and Mardi Himal, and it has views of the Modi Khola gorge and a rhododendron forest.